ometman/My-portfolio/README.md

 <!-- Project Description in 1 or 2 sentences -->

-**My Portfolio** is a simple website that gives information about yourself, shows your portfolio as a web developer and how your can be reached.
+**My Portfolio** is a simple website that gives information about yourself, shows your portfolio as a web developer and how you can be reached.

 ## 🛠 Built With <a name="built-with"></a>